DriWater/MicroMeta/README.md

 ## QCAT_GEE_Meta

-##### Fixed effect Meta-analysis method based on QCAT_GEE test with asymptotic p-value performed on lineage.
+##### Fixed effect Meta-analysis method based on QCAT_GEE test with asymptotic p-value performed with all the OTUs.

 ``` r
 Method = "FE-VC"